Spellhold-Studios/Nostalgia-Pack/README.md

 Finally, thanks to Beamdog for reviving interest in these games, birthing a new generation of modders while drawing veterans back, and still patching the Enhanced Editions almost ten years after their initial release.

 ## Version History
+**v1.0 (8 November 2023)**
+- Fixed a bug that prevented certain items from being patched
+- Fixed incorrectly displayed spell scroll icons in the inventory
+- Added code to prevent winged sprites from being patched, as BG1 sprites don't support wings

 **RC4 (27 July 2021)**
 - Initial GitHub release